Exiledz5155/Osu-Download-Most-Played/README.md

 # osu! most played downloader
 A quickly thrown-together tool for downloading a user's most played maps on osu.
+The readme below as well as the original code is from a different author.
+I'm only expanding on this.
+I an unable to find the original author at this time.

 ### Getting started